 No one ever wants to talk about the unglamorous work that goes on behind the scenes, but it’s the unspoken progress that makes or breaks every successful business owner, athlete, or creative person.
 It is helpful to have this mindset and to think about student loan repayment like any other big feat worth accomplishing.

-It begins in knowing that paying down student loans in a way that is financially smart and effective takes time and effort, most of which lies in the preparation—the proper planning, budgeting, and education will make tackling your student loans during the next decade or more so much easier.
+It begins in knowing that paying down student loans in a way that is financially smart and effective for you can take time and effort, much of which lies in the preparation—the proper planning, budgeting, and education can go a long way to make tackling your student loans during the next decade or more so much easier.

-While there is no one single smartest way to pay off student loans, there are steps that you can take that will put you in the best position to pay off your student loans on a timeline and with terms that work best for you.
-In addition to understanding your student loans, your goal should be to build an overall financial plan that includes your loans.
+While there is no one single smartest way to pay off student loans, there are steps that you can take that can help put you in a great position to pay off your student loans on a timeline and with terms that work for you.
+In addition to understanding your student loans, your goals can also include building an overall financial plan that includes your loans.

-If you want to understand how to repay student loans in the smartest and most financially responsible way possible, here are nine steps to implement in your loan repayment plan.
+If you want to understand how to repay student loans in the smartest and most financially responsible way possible for you, here are nine steps to consider including in your student loan repayment plan.

-1. Organize All Of Your Sources Of Debt—Including Student Loans
+1. Organizing All Of Your Sources Of Debt—Including Student Loans

 Keeping track of all of your student loans and other sources of debt can be tricky, especially if you are a recent graduate.
-Your first step should be to organize them on a list.
-On your list should include the loan service provider (the bank, federal government, or private lender), amount of the loan, monthly payment, interest rate, and when the loan will be paid off in full.
+A first step to consider is to organize them in a list.

-If you aren’t sure what your monthly payments on your student loans will be, you can use our student loan calculator.
-This calculator estimates how much you could be paying each month on your student loans.
+If you aren’t sure what your monthly payments on your student loans will be, you can use our student loan calculator to get a rough idea—or you can call your loan servicer(s).

-If you have credit card debt or other personal loans, include these on your list.
-With all of your sources of debt, mark on a calendar the date that the monthly payments are due.
+If you have credit card debt or other personal loans, include these on your debts list.
+With all of your sources of debt, you can then mark on a calendar the date that the monthly payments are due.

 Once your credit cards are paid off, you’ll want to think about whether your goal is to pay your loans off quickly, or to simply make the monthly payments until the loans are done.
-The former is a good way to save on interest over time.
+The former is one way to save on interest over time.

-Some folks do prefer to pay only the minimum monthly amount on their student loans so that they can save and invest while they pay down their student loans.
+Some folks do prefer to pay only the minimum monthly amount on their student loans so that they can save a little while they pay down their student loans.

-No matter who you are, learning how to budget your money should be on the top of your financial to-do list.
-It takes time and effort to develop a budgeting system that works for you, but it is doable, and totally worth it.
+No matter who you are, learning how to budget your money is a good thing to have on the top of your financial to-do list.
+It can take time and effort to develop a budgeting system that works for you, but it is doable, and totally worth it.
 To get started, track your monthly cash inflows and outflows for two months.

 With a budget that is built to include student loan payments, you’ll be more equipped to make all of your payments on-time and know how much is available to spend on other needs and wants.
 Also, understanding exactly how you’re spending allows you to identify the areas where you’re overspending.

 Hopefully, your student loans are already set up to be automatically deducted from your bank account.
 (This is a good strategy for all your monthly bills.)
-If they aren’t, contact your student loan service provider to set it up.
-This way, you’ll never miss a payment because you forgot or are somewhere where you can’t access the internet.
+If they aren’t, you can contact your student loan servicer to set it up.
+This way, you won’t miss a payment because you forgot or are somewhere where you can’t access the internet.

-Remember, every time you miss or are late on a payment, it negatively impacts your credit score.
+Remember, if you miss or are late on a payment, it can negatively impact your credit score.
 Bad credit could preclude you from opportunities in the future, such as being able to refinance your loan to a lower interest rate.
 Take every extra precaution to make sure your loans get paid on time.

-As an added bonus, some service providers offer a discount, usually .25%, if you arrange to pay by automatic payments.
+As an added bonus, some service providers offer a discount if you arrange to pay by automatic payments.
 When you sign up, be sure to ask if such a discount is available.